jayantasamaddar/quick-reference/react-redux/README.md

     // Reducer Function Conditional logic for each value of 'action.type' or 'action.payload' or a combination of both.

-    switch (action.type) {
+    // We can keep adding here as we configure the app functionality switch (action.type) {
         case 'INCREMENT':
             return { ...state, counter: state.counter >= 0 ? state.counter + 1 : 0 };